Agency Description

 The physical demands described here represent what an employee encounters while performing the essential functions of this job.
 Reasonable accommodations can be made to enable individuals with disabilities to perform essential functions.

-- General ability to communicate effectively in person or via telephone in a manner that can be understood by those with whom the person is speaking too, including a diverse population
+- Ability to hear within normal range, and communicate effectively in person or via telephone in a manner that can be understood by those with whom the person is speaking, including a diverse population

-- General alertness to address emergency or potentially dangerous situations
+- Ability to move quickly to address emergency or potentially dangerous situations

 TO APPLY:

-Interested applicants should send an email to [email protected] with “Mental Health Specialist/Consultant" in the subject line. in the subject line and include:
+Interested applicants should send an email to [email protected] with “Mental Health Clinician/Consultant” in the subject line and include the following:

 - An up-to-date resume